-5. Is being a vegan good for weight loss?
+Is being a vegan good for weight loss?

-Many people do find that cutting out animal products translates to lower numbers on the scale, but adopting a vegan diet doesn’t automatically put you on the road to weight loss.
+Many people find that cutting out animal products translates to lower numbers on the scale, but adopting a vegan diet doesn’t automatically put you on the road to weight loss.
 It all depends on how and what you’re eating.

-6. Is being a vegan expensive?
+Is being a vegan expensive?

-If you’re piling your grocery cart high with frozen dinners or specialty foods like mock meats and vegan cheeses, though, your wallet might feel the pinch.
+If you’re piling your grocery cart high with frozen dinners or specialty foods like meat substitutes and vegan cheeses, though, your wallet might feel the pinch (along with your waistline).

-7. How do vegans get protein?
+How do vegans get protein?

-8. What are the side effects of becoming a vegan?
+What are the side effects of becoming a vegan?

 We’ll start with the good stuff: Many people who go vegan experience higher energy levels, improved blood pressure, lower cholesterol, clearer skin, and better sleep.

-Many of these go away over time, particularly if you’re eating a well-balanced vegan diet and getting enough calories, but it’s important to monitor your symptoms and see a doctor if some don’t seem to go away.
+Many of these effects go away over time, particularly if you’re eating a balanced diet and getting enough calories.
+But it’s important to monitor your symptoms and see a doctor if some don’t seem to go away.

-9. What foods can you eat if you’re vegan?
+What foods can you eat if you’re vegan?

 What’s the difference between a vegan and a vegetarian?